preignition/program-user-guide/training-course/session-1-creating-a-new-survey.md

 [Survey Questions](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-LDglCKkoaiLL-wpvCjA%2Fuploads%2FB6IrtchwR55nYEKJ3HGZ%2F1.%20Survey%20Questions.pdf?alt=media\&token=e6084315-e6ef-4a68-97ae-98a9e2ddc640)

 {% hint style="info" %}
-I suggest you download and save the 'Survey Questions' on to your device before starting this training session.
+Download the 'Survey Questions' on to your device before starting this training session.
 You can then copy and paste the questions into your training survey, saving you time.
 {% endhint %}

 ## Learning Content

 In this video, Jerry guides you through the process of creating a new survey and adding questions to your Form.

-Follow the steps in the video precisely and and create your own Training Survey.
+Follow the steps in the video precisely and create your own Training Survey.

 The video is 22 minutes long.